wp-plugins/philantro/readme.txt

 5. Screenshot of the Philantro donate process at the billing stage.
 6. Screenshot of a completed donation.
 7. Philantro's nonprofit dashboard.
 When you register with Philantro, your nonprofit has access to insightful reporting, analytics and tools and more.
 Get Started.

+== Upgrade Notice ==

+= 1.3 =
+Now includes Event.
+Sell event tickets and track purchaser and event analytics from the Philantro dashboard.

+= 1.2 =
+Philantro now allows you to customize the donation button's color and text directly from the post and page editor.

+= 1.0 =
+Now includes a shortcode.
+Philantro generates the default button wherever the shortcode is placed.

+= 0.9 =
+Now shows your nonprofit's campaign links.
+These links open the donation form for a specific campaign instead of the general donation form where they can select from them all.